 Other Saltwater Fishing

-Anglers fishing near the Barren, Chugach and Elizabeth islands are catching nice lingcod, rockfish and flats.
+Anglers fishing near the Barren, Chugach and Elizabeth islands are doing pretty well popping lingcod and rockfish.

-For the Ninilchik River, the larger hatchery king salmon are darkening while there are still some bright hatchery jack king salmon available.
+For the Ninilchik River, some bright to blush hatchery king salmon are still available.

 Salmon roe clusters, plug cut herring, spinners, spoons and jigs should bring on the strikes if you want a crack at a hatchery blackmouth.

 Expect better fishing for Dolly Varden and hapless humpies in roadside streams.
 Give them a shot near the stream mouths’ to up your odds.

 Dolly Varden normally have the hots for small bright spinners, fresh salmon eggs, or fly patterns that resemble fish such as muddler minnows or egg patterns.

 A few scouts from the oncoming silver hordes have been reported nosing into the streams.
 Try hitting them at the break of dawn and/or at the mouth of the streams during the incoming tide.

 Humpy fishing is reported as less than insane but getting there on the south side of Kachemak Bay.
 Humpy Creek (we get it) and the Seldovia River are all the rage when it comes to pounding pinks.